jwentong/jwentong.github.io/index.md

 ### What's New

 {: .text-justify}
+- [09/2024] We successfully held the 2nd 6G wireless summit in the Sheraton Hong Kong Hotel & Towers, on Sept.
+13-14.
+More details please see the conference the [Website](https://hk6gws2024.ieee-hk6gws.org/) and [Image Gallery](https://6g-aoe.hkust.edu.hk/newsevents/).
 - [09/2024] One of our papers, "*WirelessAgent: Large Language Model Agents for Intelligent Wireless Networks*," has been submitted to a possible journal for publication.
 [ArXiv](https://arxiv.org/abs/2409.07964)
 - [08/2024] One of our papers, "*A Federated Online Restless Bandit Framework for Cooperative Resource Allocation*", has been accepted by the IEEE Transactions on Mobile Computing.
 - [08/2024] One of our papers, "*Online Resource Allocation for User Experience Improvement in Heterogeneous MEC Systems*," has been accepted by Globecom 2024.
 Congrats to Weiya!